Rebuttal to Jochen Katz's Article "Is half the Qur'an already fully detailed? Verses in conflict with the theory of a piecemeal descent of the Qur'an"

 One day We shall raise from all Peoples a witness against them, from amongst themselves: and We shall bring thee as a witness against these (thy people): and We have sent down to thee the Book explaining all things, a Guide, a Mercy, and Glad Tidings to Muslims.
 S. 16:89 Y. Ali

-No where do these verses state that only the Qur'an revealed up to that particular point in time is the Qur'an that explains all things.
-Rather, the verse is making a general statement about the Qur'an.
+Nowhere do these verses state that only the Qur'an revealed up to that particular point in time is the Qur'an that explains all things.
+Rather, the verse makes a general statement about the Quran.
 The Qur'an is everything that was revealed before and after this verse.
 It is as simple as that.

 We can give a similar example from the Bible.
-In 2 Timothy 3:16 it is said that all scripture is God breathed.
+In 2 Timothy 3:16, it is said that all scripture is God-breathed.
 Note that this statement was uttered before the book of Revelation (which is scripture) was written.
-If we were to use Jochen Katz's logic then that means that we should say that the book of Revelation is not scripture because it came after the statement uttered in 2 Timothy 3:16.
+If we were to use Jochen Katz's logic, then we should say that the book of Revelation is not scripture because it came after the statement uttered in 2 Timothy 3:16.

-However, as Jochen might rightfully argue back, 2 Timothy 3:16 did not limit what scripture is until that particular point in time.
-Rather it was making a general claim regarding scripture and scripture would include all those that came before and after 2 Timothy.
+However, as Jochen might rightfully argue, 2 Timothy 3:16 did not limit what scripture is until that particular point in time.
+Instead, it was making a general claim regarding scripture, and scripture would include all those that came before and after 2 Timothy.

-Similarly, I will argue that Surah 12:111 and 16:89 does not limit the meaning of "Qur'an" to only refer to the revelations up to that particular point.
-Rather, it is making a general statement about the Qur'an and the Qur'anic Surahs were defined by our Prophet (peace be upon him).
+Similarly, I will argue that Surah 12:111 and 16:89 do not limit the meaning of "Qur'an" to only the revelations up to that particular point.
+Rather, they make a general statement about the Qur'an and the Qur'anic Surahs as defined by our Prophet (peace be upon him).

-In conclusion, I don't find Jochen's argument to be convincing and I find his mishandling of the Qur'anic text to be unprofessional and unscholarly.
+In conclusion, I don't find Jochen's argument convincing, and I find his mishandling of the Qur'anic text unprofessional and unscholarly.

 Recommended Reading